Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: The microscopic model

 Below we assume the following:

-where $T_c$ is critical temperature, $v_F$ is Fermi velocity and we are interested in slow varying order parameter with momenta $|\textbf{q}| \lesssim Q$ (this justifies expansion in $q$ that we do later).
-Close to the transition to normal state $\Delta \to 0$.
-Hence we can truncate expansion in $\Delta$ in \eqref{lndet}.
-For usual superconductor $\mu_\uparrow = \mu_\downarrow$.
-We also will consider a superconductor with a spin imbalance.
-There GL expansion is done near tricritical point associated with the bulk Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) state (in which case $|\mu_\uparrow - \mu_\downarrow|$ is of the order of $T_c$).
+where $T_c$ is the critical temperature, $v_F$ is the Fermi velocity, and we are interested in a slow-varying order parameter with momentum $|\textbf{q}| \lesssim Q$ (this justifies the expansion in $q$ that we do later).
+Close to the transition to the normal state, $\Delta \to 0$.
+Hence we can truncate the expansion in $\Delta$ in \eqref{lndet}.
+For usual superconductors, $\mu_\uparrow = \mu_\downarrow$.
+We also consider a superconductor with a spin imbalance.
+There, GL expansion is done near the tricritical point associated with the bulk Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) state \cite{FuldeFerrell1964,LarkinOvchinnikov1964} (in which case $|\mu_\uparrow - \mu_\downarrow|$ is of the order of $T_c$).